A polynomial kernel for $3$-leaf power deletion: Small -redundant modulators

-\begin{LEM} Given an instance $(G,k)$ with $k>0$, one can either confirm that $G$ has no modulator of size at most $k$, or find a modulator of $G$ having at most $7k$ vertices in time bounded above by a polynomial in $\abs{V(G)}+k$. \end{LEM}
+\begin{LEM} For an instance $(G,k)$ of the \LPD\ problem with $k>0$, one can either confirm that $G$ has no modulator of size at most $k$, or find a modulator of~$G$ having at most $7k$ vertices in polynomial time. \end{LEM}

-To prove Lemma~\ref{lem: modulator}, we will use the following two lemmas.
+To prove Lemma~\ref{lem:modulator}, we will use the following two lemmas.
+Observe that maximal true twin-sets form a partition of the vertex set.

-\begin{LEM}[Dom, Guo, H\"{u}ffner, and Niedermeier {\cite[Lemma~2]{DGHL2006}}] Given a graph $G$, let $H$ be an induced subgraph of $G$ obtained by taking exactly one vertex from each maximal true twin-set in $G$.
-Then $H$ is triangle-free if and only if $G$ has no induced subgraph isomorphic to one of the bull, the dart, and the gem. \end{LEM}
+\begin{LEM}[Dom, Guo, H\"{u}ffner, and Niedermeier {\cite[Lemma~2]{DGHL2006}}] Let $G$ be a graph, and $H$ be an induced subgraph of~$G$ obtained by taking exactly one vertex from each maximal true twin-set in~$G$.
+Then $H$ is triangle-free if and only if $G$ is (bull, dart, gem)-free. \end{LEM}